A Day in the Life of a Vegan

 - Alkalized body

-Bid Farewell to Food Cravings: the microbiome in your gut plays a role in what you crave.
+- Bid Farewell to Food Cravings: The microbiome in your gut plays a role in what you crave.
 When you replace the unhealthy ecology with new ones (ones that love greens), they propagate and demand more of that type of food.
+(For some extra gut health and overall daily support, we recommend Just Thrive Probiotic.)

 The Vegan Toolbox